 PrEP stands for pre-exposure prophylaxis.
 It is an HIV prevention method for people who do not have HIV, but are at risk.
-By taking a pill every day they can reduce their risk of becoming infected with HIV.

 HIV is a virus that causes HIV infection, which damages the immune system and weakens your ability to fight infections and disease.
 The most advanced stage of HIV infection is AIDS.
 Read more about HIV and AIDS.